Michael Golding (footballer)

-Michael Heinz Golding (born 23 May 2006) is an English professional footballer who plays as a midfielder for club Leicester City.
+Michael Heinz Golding (born 23 May 2006) is an English professional footballer who plays as a midfielder for EFL League Two club Shrewsbury Town, on loan from club Leicester City.

 Club career

 Born in Kingston, Golding started his career at the academy of AFC Wimbledon, before joining Chelsea in 2018.
 He signed his first professional contract in July 2023.
 Golding started training with the first team squad in 2023–24 season.
 On 6 January 2024, he made his first team debut against Preston North End at Stamford Bridge in the FA Cup.

 On 7 July 2024, Golding signed for Leicester City.

+On 28 August 2026, Golding signed for EFL League Two club Shrewsbury Town on a season-long loan.

 International career

 In September 2021, Golding made two appearances for the Republic of Ireland under-16 team, both in friendly matches against Malta, scoring in a 6–0 win on 23 September 2021.

 Golding had represented England at under-16, under-17 and under-18 level.
 He had captained England at the 2023 UEFA European Under-17 Championship.
 Golding is also eligible to represent Republic of Ireland through his family.

 On 2 November 2023, Golding was included in the England squad for the 2023 FIFA U-17 World Cup.